 Microsoft set off a year-long saga in February with its unsolicited $44.6 billion offer to acquire Yahoo.
-The company eventually pulled its offer,
+The company eventually pulled its offer, but you couldn't go more than a few weeks in 2008 without hearing rumors that another bid -- for significantly less money -- was in the works.

 Microsoft eyed Yahoo for its online search and advertising business -- areas where Google dominated.
 In fact, Google's online success had a lot to do with the strategy coming out of Redmond this year.
 Microsoft pushed its Software plus Services strategy hard, ramping up Microsoft Online Services and unveiling Windows Azure.